DylanMeeus/springboot_jwt_blog/_posts/2016-09-28-angular-2-authentication.markdown

 ![Daily Deals App](https://cdn.auth0.com/blog/angular2-auth-dd/daily-deals.png)

 The app we are building today is called Daily Deals.
 The Daily Deals app displays a list of deals and discounts on various products.
-We'll have a list of publically available deals that anyone can see and a list of private deals available only to registered members.
+We'll have a list of publicly available deals that anyone can see and a list of private deals available only to registered members.
 The private deals are exclusive to registered members, and should hopefully be better.

 ### Serving the Daily Deals

 We'll have to get our daily deals from somewhere.
 Let's build a very simple [Node.js](https://nodejs.org) backend to serve the deals.
-We'll have a publically accessible route serving public deals and a protected private route that can only be called by authenticated users.
+We'll have a publically accessible route serving public deals and a protected route that can only be called by authenticated users.
 For now, we'll make both of the routes public and worry about the authentication piece later.
 Take a look at our implementation below:

 ```js
 'use strict';